 Keeping dancers injury free is also essential for optimal mental and physical wellbeing outside of dance and when transitioning careers in the future.
 Luckily, advancements are constantly being made in sports medicine, injury prevention and exercise physiology shifting the focus of dance medicine from treatment to prevention.
 However, to successfully introduce and evaluate best practice prevention activities, the dance injury problem must be described and risk factors must be identified on an ongoing basis.

-The 4th Safe Dance project, Safe Dance IV—Investigating injuries in Australia’s professional dancers, was launched by the University of Sydney and Ausdance in 2016.
-This national survey of all professional dancers in Australia is being conducted by Amy Vassallo, a PhD candidate, and her supervisors Dr Claire Hiller, A/Prof Evangelos Pappas and A/Prof Emmanuel Stamatakis.
-It has been developed based on previous national and international dance injury studies, a comprehensive review of relevant literature in the field of sports medicine and epidemiological research and expert advice from the local dance community.
+The 4th Safe Dance project, Safe Dance IV—Investigating injuries in Australia’s professional dancers, is a collaboration between The University of Sydney and Ausdance National.
+This national survey of all professional dancers in Australia was conducted by Amy Vassallo, a PhD candidate, and her supervisors Dr Claire Hiller, A/Prof Evangelos Pappas and A/Prof Emmanuel Stamatakis.
+It was based on previous national and international dance injury studies, a comprehensive review of relevant literature in the field of sports medicine and epidemiological research and expert advice from the local dance community.

-- the impact different injuries on dancers’ overall quality of life; and
+- the impact of different injuries on dancers’ overall quality of life

 - the effect of previous initiatives on dance injury prevention.